 While working to reduce food waste, the Brazilian nonprofit Gastromotiva provides vocational kitchen training, entrepreneurial classes and nutrition education to create opportunities for those living in disadvantaged communities.
 In response to COVID-19, Gastromotiva is focusing on hunger and ensuring an income for foodservice workers through its Solidarity Kitchens project.
 The project brings together students, alumni, and partners to produce meals using a social entrepreneurship model involving the provision of food supplies and the payment of wages and operating costs.
 Gastromotiva delivers the food and the packaging and helps operate meal distribution and logistics.

 FareShare tackles hunger and food waste in the United Kingdom by collecting quality surplus food that would otherwise go to waste and redistributing it to charity and community groups, which turn it into meals.
 During the COVID-19 crisis, FareShare is delivering more food to front-line organizations providing a lifeline to those most at risk.

-To reduce food waste in Italy, Banco Alimentare recovers surplus from the agri-food supply chain and commercial catering sources and distributes it to charitable organizations that help individuals and families in need.
+To reduce food waste, Banco Alimentare in Italy recovers surplus from the agri-food supply chain, commercial caterers, and other sources and distributes it to charitable organizations that help individuals and families in need.
 During the COVID-19 outbreak, the nonprofit organization is maintaining existing food delivery programs for those hit by pandemic-related shortages.

 Administered by United Way of Central Carolinas and Foundation for the Carolinas, the COVID-19 Response Fund supports a range of nonprofits in Charlotte, North Carolina where Sealed Air is headquartered.
 Funds are being used to provide immediate basic needs for people in the Charlotte region most affected by the pandemic – those who contract the disease as well as those who are economically impacted by it.